-It is also important to check if your property has fallen in value as if you are in negative equity – i.e. the value of your home is lower than the mortgage – it may be harder to remortgage or you may be asked to make up the shortfall.
+It is also important to check if your property has fallen in value as if you are in negative equity – the value of your home is lower than the mortgage – it may be harder to remortgage or you may be asked to make up the shortfall.
 You can check local prices on property websites such as Rightmove and Zoopla.
-There is a handy tool that you can download as an extension to your chrome browser and it will check to see if prices have been reduced on rightmove.
-Check out Property Log.

-2. What type of mortgage are you looking for?
+3) Decide what type of mortgage you are looking for

 Consider your reasons for remortgaging and the most suitable mortgage for your needs.

-The most common reason for remortgaging is to find a better rate, whether that be cheaper than your current rate or cheaper than the standard variable rate that you may be due to move onto.
+The most common reason for remortgaging is to find a better rate, whether that is one that is cheaper than your current rate or cheaper than the SVR you may be due to move to.
 This would involve simply finding a new mortgage to pay off the old one.

 Another use of a remortgage is to withdraw cash from the value of your property (often referred to as equity release).
 This is done by taking out a larger loan than what is currently owed, paying off the old debt and keeping the excess funds.
 This money, which is tax-free, can then be used to clear debts, fund home improvements or finance major events such as a wedding.
 It is important to have an idea of what you want to spend the money on and how much it will cost so you know how much extra to borrow.
 Getting the numbers right is important as you don't want to be paying interest on a larger loan that you may not have needed.

 The prospect of saving money on your mortgage may sound great, but you have to be sure the switch is worth it.
-If you are in the middle of a deal your current mortgage may have an early repayment charge (ERC) for exiting early.
-These usually get lower towards the end of a deal, for example, you may have to pay an extra 5% if you leave a five-year fixed rate after one year, 4% after two, 3% after three, 2% after four and then 1% in the final year.
-In this scenario, it may be better to wait until you get to the end of a deal to remortgage, unless you are making a significant saving with the new rate.
+If you are in the middle of a deal, your current mortgage may have an early repayment charge for exiting early.
+These usually get lower towards the end of a deal, so it may be better to wait to remortgage, unless you are making a significant saving with the new rate.

-You can get an idea of the best rates on the market by searching comparison websites such as MoneySuperMarket, which will highlight products based on your deposit, property value, deal type and loan-to-value.
+You can get an idea of the best rates on the market by using our mortgage best-buy tool, powered by Habito.
+This will highlight products based on your deposit, property value, deal type and loan-to-value.

 However, the rate is only one aspect to think of when getting a new mortgage.
 There may also be product and legal fees associated with the remortgage product and your bank or mortgage broker could also charge an advice fee.
 It is therefore worth comparing the overall costs of a remortgage by looking at both the rate and the fees involved.

 Another issue is timing.
 You don’t have to wait until you get to the end of a deal to start applying for a remortgage.
-Even if there are ERCs on your current mortgage, many lenders will let you hold an offer for six months or sometimes more.
+Even if there are early repayment charges on your current mortgage, many lenders will let you hold an offer for six months or sometimes more.
 This means you could lock in lower rates on a remortgage sooner rather than later, especially if you think pricing will increase in the coming months.
-However, if you think mortgage rates will come down then it may be worth waiting until the final couple of months.
-If there are no ERCs on your deal then you have more flexibility on when to take the remortgage.

 Habito is able to quickly scan the market based on your requirements and will come up with the best product (based on its algorithm) and therefore the most likely to receive an agreement in principle.
 You then confirm your requirements over the phone with a mortgage adviser and upload all documents such as proof of identification and income to a secure Habito dashboard.
 In contrast, a bank or high street mortgage broker may expect you to complete documents and send them via post, which can be more time consuming and less secure.